Cosmistack/Amazon_AppStream_2_0_Deployment/README.md

 NOTE: The AppStream Client will not be immediately available after running this script.
 The AppStream Client Installer requires either a system restart or a user logoff/logon to complete the installation process.
 This script provides a `RebootAfterInstall` option to automatically reboot the system after installation to automate this step, if desired.

-The script also includes a "NoUSBDriver" option to skip the installation of the USB driver if you do not want to install it.
+The script also includes a `NoUSBDriver` option to skip the installation of the USB driver if you do not want to install it.

 The script is intended to be run with administrative privileges.